CornSnek/ziglinks/README.md

 Press enter to continue...
 ```

-This simply runs `new-item -ItemType SymbolicLink -Path ... -Target ...` in order to add symlinks to Windows.
+This simply runs `new-item -ItemType SymbolicLink -Path ... -Target ...` to add the symlinks to Windows and function properly.

+##TODO

+- Check if the program works properly in Linux.